We all feel financial strain sometimes. According to a survey by Northwestern Mutual, money was the most common source of stress for 44% of Americans.

 We all get in rough patches!
 Being down on yourself won’t help anything, it will just make you feel worse.
 It can also lead to other emotions like self-doubt, dissatisfaction, anxiety, and depression which can be really difficult to reverse.

-So, instead of focusing on your mistakes, channel your energy into making the future better.
+So, instead of focusing on your mistakes or misfortunes, channel your energy into making the future better.
 You can do this by laying out your goals and aspirations.
 Or even by creating a personal development plan for yourself.

 2. Take a mental break from your financial strain